Man in a hoodie sitting sadly on outdoor stairs. Does withdrawal cause depression?

 How to navigate depression in withdrawal

 It’s important to go into recovery with an awareness of the potential side effects, including depression, so you can plan for them.
-If you’ve been taking substances for a prolonged period and worry you may experience withdrawal, it’s critical that you check in with your medical provider and/or an addiction expert that can guide you through the process.
-You can talk to them about the possible use of medication-assisted treatment that can alleviate withdrawal symptoms.
+If you’ve been taking substances for a prolonged period and worry you may experience withdrawal, it’s important that you check in with your medical provider and/or an addiction expert that can support you through the process.
+You can talk to them about the possibility of medication-assisted treatment that can alleviate withdrawal symptoms.
+For example, Workit Health clinicians regularly prescribe buprenorphine/naloxone medications like Suboxone to support recovery from opioid use disorder, and can also prescribe comfort medications to ease physical withdrawal symptoms from alcohol and opioids.

 While it may seem that depression is overwhelming or too painful to navigate, please remember that there are resources to help you through the process.
 Once you reach the other side, you will feel relief to live a life in recovery.